Tenant Satisfaction Measures (TSMs)

 Find out more about our customer feedback survey which is how we measure our performance against these tenant perception measures.
 You can also read the methodology statement from our Research partner, IFF.

-You can find out more about the Tenant Satisfaction Measures in the Technical Requirements guidance document from the Regulator of Social Housing.
+You can find out more about the Tenant Satisfaction Measures in the Technical Requirements guidance document from the Regulator of Social Housing

 Tenant Perception Measures